-The body of the Nikon D3500 is made of polycarbonate, while the body of the D5600 comprises carbon fiber composite.
+The Nikon D3500 is made of polycarbonate, while the body of the D5600 comprises carbon fiber composite.
 Both DSLRs can handle temperatures between 0 and 40 degrees Celsius.

 Autofocus Points and Flash

-For portrait photography, a camera must possess as many autofocus points as possible.
+A camera must possess as many autofocus points as possible for portrait photography.
 When comparing the Nikon D5600 and the D3500, the D5600 has more focus points, providing more areas for subject positioning while maintaining focus.
 As a result, the D5600 can produce pictures with higher resolution.
-This is not to say that you should completely rule out the D3500, though.
+This is not to say that you should rule out the D3500.
 The D3500 still has 11 autofocus points, making it an excellent option for portrait photography.

 The Nikon D3500 and D5600 come with a built-in flash.
 In flash photography, the D5600 performs better because its built-in flashlight can capture from a distance of 12 meters.
 In contrast, the flash of the D3500 can capture an object from seven meters away.

 The battery life of a DSLR camera is crucial, especially in event photography when you need to capture a photograph at any moment.
-Both the Nikon D5600 and the D3500 are suitable for full-day shoots, which require plenty of battery life.
+The Nikon D5600 and the D3500 are suitable for full-day shoots, requiring plenty of battery life.
 In that regard, both the D3500 and the D5600 are satisfactory.

-The D5600 can provide 970 shots with a single full charge, which is pretty decent battery life for a DSLR camera.
+The D5600 can provide 970 shots with a single full charge and a decent battery life for a DSLR camera.
 That being said, between the Nikon D3500 and the D5600, the D3500 has longer battery life.
-In addition, it can capture 1550 shots after a full recharge, which means you may not need to charge it every day.
+In addition, it can capture 1550 shots after a full recharge, which means you may not need to charge it daily.
 Hence, you can take this camera with you on camping or hiking trips without worrying about charging your battery.

-There is a built-in stereo microphone in the D5600 that records optimal audio levels in captured videos.
+A built-in stereo microphone in the D5600 records optimal audio levels in captured videos.
 You can also attach an external mic and adjust advanced microphone adjustments for richer sound quality.
 The Nikon D3500, on the other hand, does not support external microphone input as it lacks a microphone port.

 Both cameras support Bluetooth connectivity for data transferring.
-Using a free Snapbridge application, you can transfer your pictures to your Android or iOS device.
-In fact, you can transfer 2 MP versions of your images in just a few seconds.
+Using a free Snapbridge application, you can share your pictures to your Android or iOS device.
+You can transfer 2 MP versions of your images in just a few seconds.

 Fortunately, the D5600 has Wi-Fi connectivity in addition to Bluetooth connectivity.
 This feature allows you to have better control over the digital camera when using a mobile application.
 This way, data transferring is much smoother and more efficient.
 Moreover, you can also preview images, control the shutter release button, and set the AF points.
 The D3500, on the other hand, only supports Bluetooth connectivity, setting it apart from its competitor.

-Both the Nikon D3500 and the D5600 come at reasonable prices, considering the quality of work they provide.
-The D3500 is budget-friendly, making it suitable for you if you’re someone who is beginning to learn photography and looking for a quality entry-level DSLR.
+The Nikon D3500 and the D5600 come at reasonable prices, considering the quality of work they provide.
+The D3500 is budget-friendly, making it suitable for you if you’re beginning to learn photography and looking for a quality entry-level DSLR.

 At first glance, the Nikon D5600 is a bit pricier than the D3500.
 However, the D5600 has features that the D3500 lacks, which makes up for the price difference.
 For example, the D5600 has more autofocus points, making it more suitable for action-based photography.
 If you have the budget, the D5600 is worth considering.
 The extra money you would spend on the D5600 improves the overall picture quality and user experience.